cbaatz/Knit/README.md

     `-- static/hello.js

-The `knit.coffee` file is a normal CoffeeScript file that exports a 'routes' object associating resource paths with a handler function.
-The route specification can be nested as seen above.
+The `knit.coffee` file is a normal CoffeeScript file that exports a 'resources' function, taking an `action`, `knit` parameter object, and a `log`, to produce an object associating resource paths with a handler function.
+The resource/handler specification can be nested as seen above.

-The stream passed to the handler is either a [http.ServerResponse](http://nodejs.org/docs/latest/api/http.html#http.ServerResponse) or a [fs.WriteStream](http://nodejs.org/docs/latest/api/fs.html#fs.WriteStream).
-They are extended with the convenience functions: `setMime(<mimetype>)` and `endWithMime(<data>, <mimetype>)`.
+The stream passed to the handler is either a slightly modified version of either the [http.ServerResponse](http://nodejs.org/docs/latest/api/http.html#http.ServerResponse) or a [fs.WriteStream](http://nodejs.org/docs/latest/api/fs.html#fs.WriteStream).
+They are extended with the convenience functions: `setMime(<mimetype>)` and `endWithMime(<data>, <mimetype>)` and also with the `log` object.

 Installation
 ------------